lruzzier20/APCSFinalProject/README.md

 Git Development Log:
 5/24/21:
 Got together to talk about the project structure and UML setup that has been implemented so far.
 Gave each other tasks like figuring out invader movement and projectiles.

+5/25/21:
+Ish: Worked on motion for player and projectiles.
+Also created a system of tracking game attributes through Game class; currently game class manages player movement and keypresses